escodebar/trainings/slides.md

 * "Lost" objects can be found in the repository by looking by the date of creation using scripts

 By now, you know more about Git internals than many who consider themselves proficient in Git.

 ---

-## Git show

-Show various types of objects

-Notes:
-* This command is similar to `git cat-file`
-* The output of `git cat-file` displays information raw while `git show` processes the information
-* `git show` has several output format options, a custom format can chosen

----